morganhancock/recipebox/Merging_exercise_1.md

 4. Bake about 15 minutes, rotating cookie sheets halfway through.
 Cookies should be turning golden brown on edges.
 Cool on sheets 5 minutes, then transfer to wire racks and cool completely before storing in airtight containers up to 1 week.
 ```
 2. Save the file as `buttery_french_cookie.md` in the `snacks` folder.
-3. Add and commit the new recipe using `git commit *`.
-In the notepad file that opens, type your commit message and save and close the file.
+3. Add and commit the new recipe using `git add -A` followed by `git commit -am "<your commit message>"`.
+Make sure you replace `"<your commit message>"` with a descriptive commit message!
 4. Push to the remote repo using `git push`.

 ### Cook #2